Echo360 (EchoVideo): Browser Capture (record on any computer while online)

 This article is for faculty already using Echo360 (EchoVideo).
 Learn different ways to record, manage, edit your media or transcript, tools/tips to engage your students, and what enhancements are new and coming.

-If you use Modules to structure your course material and use EchoVideo to share your class lectures, use the Media Embed button within the toolbar of the Rich Content Editor in Canvas.
+If you use Modules to structure your course material and use EchoVideo to share your class lectures, use the easy embed button.
 This publishing method allows students to watch your videos directly inside the content type (e.g., Assignment, Discussion, Page, etc.).
 The embedded video player meets accessibility needs with screen readers and closed captions.